 California is a hotbed for web businesses.
 The state also happens to employ a number of legal standards it requires such companies to comply with in addition to federal laws.
 Let’s take a look at a few of those requirements.

 In general, the federal government is about 15 years behind the times when it comes to technological developments on the web.
 Sadly, California is not.
 The FTC is just getting around to thinking about issuing regulations for apps.
 The California Attorney General is already forcing the likes of Google and Apple to change their platforms to comply with California privacy laws.

 Let’s start with the simplest of questions.
 Are you required to form a business entity to launch an online business in California?
 No, but you should.
 There are over 200,000 attorneys in the state.
 The vast majority make money by suing companies large and small.
 Forming a business entity will create a shield between the debts of the company and your personal assets.
 Yes, a smart move

 Web Design Agreement

 If your business is targeting kids under 13, such as a game site, you must comply with the Children’s Online Privacy Protect Act of 1998.
-Allow people to post content on your site?
+Allow people to post content on your website?
 The Digital Millennium Copyright Act should be front and center in your mind.
 These are both federal laws, but laws you need to comply with nonetheless.

 Does California have a law related to sending out unsolicited commercial emails?
 Yes, but it has been trumped by federal law in the form of the CAN-SPAM Act.
-Compliance efforts should focus on the federal law.
+Compliance efforts should focus on federal law.

 Richard A. Chapo, Esq.